Advantage of utilizing nonlocal magic resource in Haar-random circuits: Methodology

 \subsection{Haar-random circuits and simulation}

 Haar-random brick-wall circuits are a benchmarking playground for quantum many-body physics and a tractable setting to explore universal collective phenomena far away from equilibrium.
+This universality directly arises from the combination of high randomness and locality, ensuring that the dynamics are independent of the specific details of the system.
 Based on this model, numerous studies have uncovered the features of quantum thermalization and revealed universal dynamics of quantum information \cite{RQC,RQC1,RQC2,RQC3,RQC4,scrambling}.
 As minimal models for chaotic dynamics, the phenomenology exhibited by Haar-random circuits can be typically extended to a broad class of chaotic many-body systems.

 We mainly study the relationship between the long-time limit of nonstabilizerness and bond dimension in Haar-random brick-wall circuits with open boundary conditions, as sketched in Fig.~\ref{fig:circuit}.
 As the basic structure, local two-qubit Haar-random gates generate both the entanglement and nonstabilizerness, moving the initial product state to Haar-random states.
 A unit depth comprises one layer of two-qubit Haar-random gates applied to odd or even bonds by turns, and two-qubit Haar-random gates are chosen independently with the Haar distribution on the unitary group $\mathcal{U}(d^{2})$, where $d$ denotes the dimension of local Hilbert space.
 Each depth of circuits corresponds to a unit discrete time step.